Point-to-Point Integration: When to Use It and When Not To

 2. It provides a dashboard that gives you full visibility

-The ability to track the integrations and automations you’re building and to see how they’re running is critical, both in keeping your data secure and in ensuring that issues get resolved on time.
+The ability to track the integrations and automation you’re building.
+You can see how they’re running is critical, both in keeping your data secure and in ensuring that issues get resolved on time.

 To that end, an integration-led automation platform provides a dashboard that lets your team view the various activities performed in the platform along customizable time frames.
 This includes everything from the apps connected to the workflows implemented to the jobs that ran.